 Word Count: 804

 This story is perfect for ages: 2-4, 4-6, 6+

 Straight from Aunty LuLav

 Many of us, identify with the failings of Peter, boisterous and headstrong, speaking before thinking, – a bull in the china shop.
-Yet, in the face of our sin, we become timid to allow the love and forgiveness of Jesus to wash over us.
+Yet, when we face our sin, fear convinces us to withdraw and not allow the love and forgiveness of Jesus to wash over us.

 Are we worthy of forgiveness?

 Does Jesus still love us?